1989 Kangaroo tour of New Zealand: Leadership

 Don Furner had stepped down after three successful years as coach and was replaced by 1978 Kangaroo tour captain and Manly-Warringah's 1987 premiership winning coach Bob Fulton.
 Wally Lewis was the captain of the side as he had been since 1984 while Manly-Warringah's Paul Vautin was the team vice-captain.
 Vautin captained the team in the three non-test games of the tour.

 Touring squad

 Queensland had won the 1989 State of Origin series with a 3–0 clean sweep of New South Wales prior to the tour.
 Of the 20 man touring team, 12 were from Qld with 8 from NSW.
 Balmain Tigers front rower Steve Roach was the only tourist who had not played in the Origin series.

-Only 10 players from the touring party would go on to be selected for the 1990 Kangaroo tour of Great Britain and France.
+Only 10 players from the touring party would go on to be selected for the 1990 Kangaroo tour of Great Britain and France (Alexander, Belcher, Bella, Hancock, Hasler, Meninga as captain, Roach, Shearer, Sironen and Walters).